Hall and spin Hall viscosity ratio in 2d topological insulators: Introduction

-To discuss topological insulator models, we will start with Haldane's zero-field QH model \cite{PhysRevLett.61.2015}.
-In the topological phase of the Haldane model, which turns out to be $\nu=\pm 1$ QH phase, density of states itself vanishes because no net external magnetic field is applied to this model.
-Indeed incompressible electron fluid cannot be realized since there are no Landau levels.
-As a result, the Hall viscosity also goes to zero even in the topological phase because viscosity is the hydrodynamical quantity, and proportional to the density or the magnetic field.
+To discuss topological insulator models, we will start with Haldane's zero-field QH model (Haldane model)~\cite{PhysRevLett.61.2015}.
+For the QH system, the filling fraction, which is defined as a ratio of density of states to magnetic flux, is useful to characterize its topological property.
+In the topologically non-trivial phase of the Haldane model, however, density of states itself vanishes because no net external magnetic field is applied to this model.
+Although, in this sense, the filling fraction becomes indeterminate, we can obtain a finite Hall conductivity through an alternative method, called the Widom-St\v{r}eda formula~\cite{Widom1982474,0022-3719-15-22-005}.
+We remark that this formula is now extended to the thermal Hall conductivity \cite{Nomura:2011hn} and also the Hall viscosity~\cite{Hidaka:2012rj}.
+Similarly, the Hall viscosity of this model also goes to zero even in the topologically non-trivial phase because the viscosity is a hydrodynamic quantity, and should be proportional to density or the magnetic field in this case.
 It means that the naive definition of the Hall viscosity cannot capture the topological property of the Haldane model.
-Thus we have to consider a novel viscosity associated with one-particle state, which can characterize the topological phase of the Haldane model, analogous to the filling fraction.
-It will be shown that a hint to resolve this difficulty can be found in string theory.
-Recent progress of string theory has provided us with a remarkable method to approach the strongly correlated system, which is called {\it AdS/CFT correspondence} \cite{Aharony:1999ti}.
-Indeed there are a large number of applications ranging from particle physics to condensed-matter physics.
-Then the shear viscosity for the strongly coupled system was actually calculated in \cite{Policastro:2001yc}, and universal behavior of the viscosity to entropy density ratio, $\eta/s=\hbar/(4\pi k_\mathrm{B})$, was proposed in \cite{Kovtun:2004de}.
-It suggests that a ratio of viscosity is more fundamental quantity than viscosity itself, thus we will consider a ratio for the Hall viscosity and discuss some analogous properties.
+From this point of view, we have to consider a novel viscosity, which is able to characterize the topological phase of the Haldane model.
+We will show a hint to overcome this difficulty can be found in string theory.

+Recent progress in string theory has provided us with a remarkable method to explore strongly correlated systems, which is called {\it AdS/CFT correspondence}~(See, e.g., a review article \cite{Aharony:1999ti} for details).
+Indeed, there have been a large number of applications discussed in the context of particle physics to condensed-matter physics.
+The shear viscosity for a certain strongly coupled system was explored in Ref.~\cite{Policastro:2001yc}, and universal behavior of the viscosity to entropy density ratio, $\eta/s=\hbar/(4\pi k_\mathrm{B})$, was proposed in Ref.~\cite{Kovtun:2004de}.
+It suggests that a ratio of viscosity is more fundamental quantity than viscosity itself.
+From this point of view, in this paper, we will study a ratio for the Hall viscosity and discuss its properties.